 The first issue is caching.
-If you are using a caching solution, the chances are high that the page is cached for visitors who should not see ads.
-The next visitors will see the same, ad-less pages and not be able to click.
+If you use a caching solution, the chances are high that the page is cached for visitors who should not see ads.
+The next visitors will see the same ad-less pages and be unable to click.
 It could also happen the other way, and a user who should not see ads anymore still does.
-Make sure your system uses some kind of cache-busting like Advanced Ads Pro does for its Click Fraud Protection.
+Make sure your system uses some kind of Cache Busting like Advanced Ads Pro does for its Click Fraud Protection.

 Multiple IP addresses

 Another issue is the usage of the same IP for sometimes a substantial number of people.
 I bet most of you are not aware of this.
-We learned this the hard way on our own content platforms when we started to block some IP addresses after making a more significant number of page impressions in a short time.
+We learned this the hard way on our own content platforms when we started blocking some IP addresses after making a more significant number of page impressions quickly.

 A lot of visitors complained that they were not able to visit our website anymore.
 We found out that they lived in an area or worked in a building that shared the same IP address for many users.
 So when multiple users from the same area visited our site, we detected a thread and blocked them.

 Server-side techniques to store and evaluate whether a single visitor is a potential threat or not will drain your server’s performance.
-With a lot of clicks, a table used for that can grow quite large and needs not only performance but also storage.
+With a lot of clicks, a table used for that can grow quite large and needs performance and storage.

 The Advanced Ads click fraud protection